Federicosuarezpa/DataAnalytics/README.md

 </p>

 However, by observing the following scatterplot representing the correlation, it is possible to notice a slight increase in polarity in the reviews with 2, 3 and 4 stars, with a reversal of trend with regard to 5-star reviews.
+We can assume that the reversal of the polarity trend in 5-star reviews is because a greater presence of "strong" words within the reviews with more extreme votes; this in some cases can lead to incorrect evaluation of the polarity.

 ## Review Classification